decafCG/decaf/README.md

 2) C:/chromium/src/out/

-Inside the ‘out’ folder, extract the downloaded chromium.
-The extracted files will be in folder titled ‘Default’.
+Inside the _C:/chromium/src/out/_ folder, extract the downloaded chromium.
+The extracted files will be in folder titled _Default_.

-To run chromium,  open the terminal Windows PowerShell in administrator mode and change directory to C:/chromium/src/.
-Then run following command:
+To run chromium,  open the terminal Windows PowerShell in administrator mode and change directory to _C:/chromium/src/_.
+Then run the command `<./out/Default/chrome.exe --no-sandbox>`.

-./out/Default/chrome.exe --no-sandbox

 This will launch chromium.
 Browse gaming platform such as Google Stadia and play the game.

-I think you should use an
-`<addr>` element here instead.